 Part of the work being undertaken by Citadel Philanthropy involves the creation of a database of charities.
 These organisations undergo a series of due-diligence assessments in order to be approved as organisations that will work well within the Citadel philosophy of giving back.
 It is these organisations that Citadel will support through the giving of time, skills and funding.

-CFP acts as a conduit that makes it easier for other individuals and companies to be able to give.
-So even though the final grants to the beneficiaries are made from CFP, the initial funding comes from other entities.
+CPF acts as a conduit that makes it easier for other individuals and companies to be able to give.
+So even though the final grants to the beneficiaries are made from CPF, the initial funding comes from other entities.